appsemble/appsemble/docs/03-guide/notifications.md

 # Notifications

-Notifications can be used to keep in touch with the users of your app by sending them when certain events happen, such as creating a new blog post.
+Notifications can be used to keep in touch with the users of your app by sending them messages when certain events happen, such as creating a new blog post.
 Appsemble can automate this process by integrating sending out notifications related to changes being made to [resources](resources.md).

 This page serves to explain the concepts used to send out these notifications.